Sullivanstatistics/saved-old-course/chapter1.md

 ## Central Limit Theorem

-The ploton the right is a histogram of the column means of a matrix created like we did in the last problem.
+The plot on the right is a histogram of the column means of a matrix created like we did in the last problem.
 This is a representation of the central limit theorem.
 What distribution are the means of the columns?